Foreca

 Foreca was first established in 1996 under the name Weather Service Finland.
 In January 2001, it changed its name to Foreca as part of its efforts to expand the company internationally.

 Foreca provides weather and road weather services to the automotive, digital media, and winter road maintenance industries.
 Since 2004, the company has had a contract with Microsoft to produce content for its international MSN websites and Microsoft Windows.
-Foreca provides weather services for drivers that are customers of companies such as Daimler, BMW, and TomTom.
+Foreca provides weather services for drivers that are customers of companies such as BMW, Daimler, and TomTom.

-The company offers a free weather forecast smartphone application called ForecaWeather Free.
-It provides current conditions, 10-day weather forecasts, and weather animations for locations in the world.